 1997 £2 (with small portrait) Coin from the Isle of Man

-Which one from above is more hard to find out as collector item in £2 coins they issued in 1997.
-Of course, it is the Virenium version.
-First, a virenium £2 coin and a large type of 50p coin together were originally slabbed in the 1997 mint set.
-Secondly, a virenium £2 coin and a large type of 50p ND DF from 1996 became aware of them in a 1997 mint set.
-The two 50p coins in diameter of 30mm are sought-after collector items in a way that 1996 50p ND DF is for the 25th decimalisation anniversary and 1997 Virenium £2 for the metal they invented originally.
-All year blister sets covering from 1996 to 1999 are all about sporting Change theme.
-It is on track.
+Which one from above is more hard to find out as a collector’s item among £2 coins they issued in 1997.
+Of course, it is the virenium ones.
+First, there is a clear clue that a virenium £2 coin and a large type of 50p coin together were originally slabbed in the 1997 decimal coin mint set.
+Secondly, a virenium £2 coin can only be seen from a mint set as all circulated ones eventually were recycled.
+Thirdly, a virenium £2 coin and a large 50p ND DF from 1996 became aware of them in a 1997 mint set.
+The two 50p coins mentioned here (in diameter of 30mm) are sought-after collector items in a way that 1996 50p ND DF is for the 25th decimalisation anniversary.

 The £2 virenium version coin you can find from our eShop on eBay, richukcoins®, or you can contact us if we come to a deal in a cheaper and direct way.